nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/43accf5342006b317af628d4a42a1d6e.js"></script>

-The <code>chmod</code> system call functions in exactly the same way as the chmod [shell](https://en.wikipedia.org/wiki/Unix_shell) command.
+The `chmod` system call functions in exactly the same way as the chmod [shell](https://en.wikipedia.org/wiki/Unix_shell) command.
 A file name is specified along with its new [access rights](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) (expressed as an [octal](https://en.wikipedia.org/wiki/Octal) number).
 When modifying a file in this way, you also need permission to actually perform the operation.
 This can be accomplished by owning the file or by being a [super user](https://en.wikipedia.org/wiki/Superuser).

 [Documentation](https://en.wikipedia.org/wiki/Chmod)